synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 The following code walk-through intersperses commentary with source code.

-There"s not much to say about the Copyright notice and top-level doc-string.
+There's not much to say about the Copyright notice and top-level doc-string.

 ```python
 # (c) Copyright 2015, Synapse Wireless, Inc.